Dwarf Cichlids

-Dwarf Cichlids can be quite colorful, display wonderful behaviors and personalities, but can be enjoyed in a smaller aquarium!
+Dwarf Cichlids are pretty, friendly fish that can be enjoyed in a smaller aquarium!

-Being small and generally quite peaceful, the Dwarf Cichlids are enjoyed by hobbyists with smaller tanks who want a bit of variety.
-They not only require much less space than their larger cousins, but are much more amiable with other tank mates.
+These attractive fish require much less space than their larger cousins and are much more amiable with other tank mates.
 They are also much less prone to the habits of larger cichlids of destroying plants or digging in the substrate.
 This makes them ideally suited for a well-planted, attractively designed community aquarium.

 Apistogramma and other South American Dwarf Cichlids are favorites for the aquarist with limited space Just like their counterparts, the large South American Cichlids, they are fascinating to watch and interact with.
 Many species will also readily breed in the aquarium, adding to the excitement of keeping Dwarf Cichlids.